OnstakInc/cisco-tetration-hol/labguide/module03/README.md

 <div class="step" id="step-008"><a href="#step-008" style="font-weight:bold">Step 008</a></div>

+Copy the scripts from the desktop to the Ansible machine by clicking and dragging them from the desktop to the Ansible console window.
+A file copy dialogue should be displayed in the lower right-hand corner.
+Once complete,  do an `ls` to list the directory on the Ansible machine and make sure the files are present.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module03/images/module03_008.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module03/images/module03_008.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-009"><a href="#step-009" style="font-weight:bold">Step 009</a></div>

+Switch to the directory containing the Ansible playbooks with the command `cd /opt/ansible-tetration-sensor/` and then `cd inventory` to switch to the Inventory directory.
+Type the command `cat hosts` and examine the contents in the inventory file.
+The Linux and Windows machine IP addresses as listed in your student spreadsheet should already be populated in the [centos] section for Linux and the [win] section for Windows.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module03/images/module03_009.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module03/images/module03_009.png" style="width:100%;height:100%;"></a>